8D Report – Corrective Action Plan

 The 8 D methodology is appropriate in situations where the root cause is uncertain.

-You are better off using a simple Supplier Corrective Action Request or other problem solving techniques if concerns center primarily on decision-making or problem prevention.
+then you are better off using a simple Supplier Corrective Action Request

 Compare problem solving methods.